pulumi/docs/content/docs/guides/adopting/from_azure.md

 All we need to do is run `pulumi up` and the Pulumi runtime will know how to query the ARM deployment to retrieve its output values.
 In this case, the deployment and all of its resources are treated entirely as read-only, and Pulumi will never attempt to modify any of them.

 Notice that the ID is of the format: `/subscriptions/<YOUR-SUBSCRIPTION-ID>/resourceGroups/<DEPLOYMENT-RG-ID>/providers/Microsoft.Resources/deployments/<DEPLOYMENT-ID>`.
-Please consult the Azure CLI or portal to find this ID.
+Consult the Azure CLI or portal to find this ID.

 > Although we've hard-coded the ARM deployment ID here, it's common to dynamically compute a name using unique per-stack information, like the stack name, Azure location, or other configuration variables.